Should I Hire An Executive Coach?

 e.g. increase my bandwidth as a team leader to take on additional work like project xyz

-e.g. help me develop and scale as a leader, which in term allows Team A to hit goal X.
+e.g. help me develop and scale as a leader, which in turn allows Team A to hit goal X.

 There you have it.
-If you’re looking for a career coach and interested in working with me, you can find out more about my 1:1 and group coaching services here.
+If you’re looking for an executive coach and are interested in working with me, you can find out more about my 1:1 and group coaching services here.
 Schedule an intro session to get started!